gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/cccp.md

 will also profit, since motivated developers are much more productive.
 And hopefully discussions about the need of refactorings end soon.

+### Attention!

-Attention!
-Sometime developers tend to overdo thinks like over-engineering, gold-plating and over-refactoring.
+Sometimes developers tend to overdo thinks like over-engineering, gold-plating and over-refactoring.
 Refactoring and adding new functionality should be in balance.
 Be vigilant, don't fall into the trap to do weeks or months of refactoring without new features.
 This is not refactoring but most probably a re-write of your application!

 Kent Beck is a goldmine of quotes: